 As a BSN-qualified RN, you play an important role in improving health care.
 Besides, with a BSN you also have more opportunities for advancement and better career satisfaction.

-Why Should You Get your BSN?
+Why Should You Get Your BSN Over RN?

 Not only is the BSN degree expected to become the requirement for entry-level RN positions, but it will also provide an array of opportunities to advance and help you pursue specific nursing specialties.
 Therefore, you shouldn’t wait until you are forced to get your BSN but prepare in advance.